NAPPLSKKU/rat_singularity/README.md

 `sudo singularity build --sandbox sl7_rat sl_rat.def`

-It is safer to specify the "--sandbox" flag here, since I had problems with singularity running out of temporary space.
+It is safer to specify the "--sandbox" flag here, since I had problems with singularity running out of temporary space during the build process.
 After your container finished building, you need to type into the CLI (we specify the "--writable" flag because we want our changes to be safed)
 ```
 sudo singularity shell --writable sl7_rat
 cd /opt/RAT/rat-pac-jsns2-v2.0